Buying Used JK Checklist: The Complete Pre-Purchase Inspection Guide

 - Check for recalls specific to that model year

-- Research common problems for that year (see our JK problems by year guide)
+- Research common problems for that year

-- Know the fair market value for that year/trim/mileage
+- Know the fair market value for that year/trim/mileage using our best year JK to buy guide

 - Review photos for obvious issues before visiting